ColoredCow/django-drf-init/.github/PULL_REQUEST_TEMPLATE.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] I have performed a self-review of my own code.
 - [ ] I have added comments on my code changes where required.
-- [ ] I have included swagger API documentation updates for any changes in the API
 - [ ] I have tested my code changes and other connected areas.